Green Mountain® Sugar Maple

 Botanical Name: Acer saccharum ‘Green Mountain’

-This sugar maple, also known as Acer saccharum ‘Green Mountain,’ is commonly found in the Eastern hardwood forests of the United States and Canada.
+This sugar maple is commonly found in the Eastern hardwood forests of the United States and Canada.
+However, it will thrive in most of the United States.
 With its radiant yellow and orange tones, it contributes to the spectacular color that these forests display every fall.
-However, this sugar maple will thrive in most of the United States.

 The Green Mountain Sugar Maple develops delicate and small yellow-green flowers in the spring before the leaves unfurl.
 The flowers transform into two-winged samaras.
 The leaves of ‘Green Mountain’ are dark green and star-shaped, with a leathery texture.
 They are approximately 6-8 inches wide with 3-5 lobes.

 Green Mountain Sugar Maple is not tolerant of pollution or road salt.
 It should not be planted in compacted soil, as this could lead the tree to develop verticillium wilt.

 Flowering Time: April

 Fall Color: Bright Red, Orange, Yellow

 Features: Dramatic fall color, handsome deep green glossy leaves in spring and summer

 Watering: Moderate & Regular

 Soil: Prefers rich soils with average moisture - the soil shouldn’t be allowed to dry out.
 Not particular about soil pH.
 Avoid planting in compacted soil.